michaelkolesidis/emoji-alphabet/readme.md

 **Welcome to the Emoji Alphabet!**

 The Emoji Alphabet is an effort to create a standardized system where each letter of the Latin alphabet is represented by a unique emoji.
-An important aspect of our approach is the inclusion of a character for the space, which makes reading easier.
+An important aspect of this approach is the inclusion of a character for the space, which makes reading easier.
 The project also extends to include punctuation, numbers, and mathematical symbols, providing a complete emoji-based representation system.

 To make things easier, we offer a tool that allows you to transliterate your text into this Emoji Alphabet, transforming your words into a fun, emoji-filled version!